OpenShift-Z/openliberty-operator-ocpz/README.md

 ## Pre-requisites

 - An Openshift 4.2 or 4.3 cluster running on IBM Z or LinuxONE
-  - A userid with cluster-amin privileges
+  - A userid with cluster-admin privileges
   - The cluster's image registry is configured with persistent storage
   - The cluster's image registry is exposed via the default route
 - A client system with the oc cli and either; a) Docker, or b) podman & buildah